cpplibv/vide/README.md

   - NOTE: polymorphic serialization will fall back to the underlying archives and not use the proxy
 - Add process_as customization point for archives to handle special types
 - Remove prologue and epilogue function support (process_as can take care of it)
+- Add `ar.nvp("var", var)` syntax to allow option to not include any header file and really on dependent lookup only

 Planned: